marvin-garcia/ASEInternalApp/README.md

 **NOTE: if you change the DNS server settings after the creation of any virtual machines, they must be restarted to have these changes applied.**

 You can use the PowerShell Script [PrepareDevopsAseEnviroment.ps1](AzureResourceGroup/DevOpsAse/pre-requisites/PrepareDevopsAseEnvironment.ps1) to generate some of the parameters for my deployment.
-Below is the execution of the PS script using PowerShell ISE:
+Below is the execution of the PS script using `PowerShell ISE`:

 ```
 cd <repository-location>\AzureResourceGroup\DevOpsAse\